Tsitsikamma, South Africa

 Future concerns

-Dialogue between the community and the regulating authorities is improving; however, policy makers need to discuss proposed changes before implementing them, for there to be a successful conservation impact.
+Dialogue between the community and the regulating authorities is improving; however, for there to be a successful conservation impact, policy makers need to widely consult on proposed changes before implementing them.
 Top-down processes of government control only serve to further marginalise the community and promote resentment.
-A working partnership is necessary to establish trust and understanding with an emphasis on LEK combined with scientific expertise for better policy and practice.
+A working partnership is necessary to establish trust and understanding with an emphasis on local ecological knowledge combined with scientific expertise for better policy and practice.

 Figure 5: The Thornham Focus Group members with their list of practical outcomes